 house of need.

-Sheriff Melvin Brisolara, the Community Relations Division and the Harrison County Sheriff’s Office participate in the following events during the year to help the citizens of Harrison County maintain the quality of life they enjoy:
+The Community Relations Division and the Harrison County Sheriff’s Department participate in the following events during the year to help the citizens of Harrison County maintain the quality of life they enjoy:

 - Gulf Coast Substance Abuse Task Force